tgorsk15/tic-tac-toe/README.md

 - pacticed using IIFEs to create an inital instance of a function, whose nested functions can be called upon at a later time

 - reduced as much as possible the amount of global variables, demonstrating increased code organization and neatness

+- got heavy debugging practice, where I had to pinpoint the error in hundreds of lines of code